steveseguin/social_stream/README.md

 ##### API Sandbox with many examples as buttons

-There's a link to this page in the Social Stream options menu itself, but it contains a large number of common API commands, available at a press of a button.
+There's a link to this page in the Social Stream Ninja options menu itself, but it contains a large number of common API commands, available at a press of a button.

-https://socialstream.ninja/sampleapi.html?session=xxxxxxxxxx (replacing xxxxxxxx with your Social Stream session ID to have it work)
+https://socialstream.ninja/sampleapi.html?session=xxxxxxxxxx (replacing xxxxxxxx with your Social Stream Ninja session ID to have it work)

 Referring to the source code of the sampleapi.html page is useful if you wish to develop your own API integration, or get a better understanding of the basics.